DaveBenham/VenomModules/README.md

 ### GAIN

 Controls how much the input is attenuated or amplified before processing by the filter.

+The Gain knob ranges from 0 to 10.
+The Gain CV is scaled at 1 (100%) per volt.

+The small Gain VCA Polarity button controls whether the VCA is unipolar or bipolar
+- **Unipolar** ***(green - default)*** - The effective gain is clamped between 0V and 10V
-The value is clamped to a value between 0 and 2.
+- **Bipolar** ***(orange)*** - The effective gain is clamped between -10V and 10V, enabling ring modulation

-All outputs are soft clipped at +/- 10V using tanh clipping, so higher gains can be used to drive the output to saturation.
+Since all outputs are soft clipped at +/- 10V using tanh clipping, higher gains can be used to drive the output to saturation.

 ### SPREAD

 Creates a difference between the Left and Right cutoff frequencies.
 With high resonance this can create formant sounds.

 The knob spread ranges from -2 to 2 octaves.
 The spread CV is 1 volt per octave with the attenuator at 100%.
+The final effective spread is unbounded.

 #### Spread Direction (left) button
 Determines how the spread is applied to the left and right cutoffs.